juliette-cooke/simulatedPA/README.md

 This results in a simulated metabolic profile for each modelled condition.

 We have run SAMBA on Human1 and Recon2.2, simulating each individual pathway knockout.
-As the resulting files can be large, they have been made available at [add link] to avoid overloading this github repository.
+As the resulting files can be large, they have been made available [here](https://zenodo.org/records/13753914) to avoid overloading this github repository.
 They can be used to run the rest of this analysis without running SAMBA, if you wish to work on a human network.

 ### External input data
 - Metabolic network (SBML)